1

 How much do think tank internships jobs pay per week?

-As of Jul 13, 2026, the average weekly pay for think tank internships in the United States is $943.52, according to ZipRecruiter salary data.
+As of Aug 23, 2026, the average weekly pay for think tank internships in the United States is $943.52, according to ZipRecruiter salary data.
 Most workers in this role earn between $615.38 and $1,153.85 per week, depending on experience, location, and employer.

-What do think tank interns do?
+What is a think tank internship?

 A Think Tank Internship involves assisting research organizations that analyze policies, economy, and social issues.
 Interns typically conduct research, draft reports, attend events, and support senior analysts.
 These roles provide hands-on experience in policy analysis, writing, and networking within academic, government, and nonprofit sectors.
 Think tank internships are ideal for students or graduates interested in public policy, politics, or international affairs.

-What kinds of projects and responsibilities can I expect during a Think Tank Internship?
+What kinds of projects and responsibilities can I expect during a think tank internship?

 As a Think Tank Intern, you can expect to work on a range of projects that may include conducting background research, analyzing data, drafting policy briefs, and assisting with event planning or outreach.
 Interns frequently collaborate with full-time researchers and other interns, contributing to both independent tasks and group projects.
 The work environment is usually intellectually rigorous and fast-paced, offering exposure to current policy debates and real-world problem solving.
 This hands-on experience is invaluable for building your research portfolio and gaining insights into the policymaking process.